dannyvankooten/www.dannyvankooten.com/src/content/blog/2013-12-06-100-000-plugin-downloads-6-months-mailchimp-wordpress.md

 title:  "100.000 plugin downloads in under 6 months - Mailchimp for WordPress"
 date:  2013-12-06 10:46:58
 datePublished: "2013-12-06"
+description: "Mailchimp for WordPress reaches 100,000 downloads in under 6 months, a story that started from a hospital bed in Vietnam."
 ---

 <img src="/media/2013/danny-in-hospital-saigon.jpg" alt="Me in FV Hospital, Saigon." width="300" height="300" class="alignright size-medium wp-image-3916" />
 <em>Mailchimp for WordPress just broke through the 100.000 downloads mark.
 Less than 6 months ago, I wrote the first lines of code for it from a hospital bed in Vietnam..</em>

 <h3>It started with "a cute appendicitis"</h3>
 6 months ago I was in Vietnam and not feeling well.
-I went to see a (Vietnamese) doctor who ran some tests and then told me I had acute appendicitis, which I repeatedly mistook for "a cute appendicitis" due to his funny accent. :)
+I went to see a (Vietnamese) doctor who ran some tests and then told me I had acute appendicitis, which I repeatedly mistook for "a cute appendicitis" due to his accent and me being absoutely wiped.

 A few hours later my appendix was removed in surgery - I have a photo but I will spare you the details.